 Euro 2012 in Ukraine in Doubt

 It was supposed to refocus UEFA away from Western Europe — the awarding of hosting rights to Ukraine alongside Poland for Euro 2012 seemed like a giant leap forward for Eastern European football when it was announced two years ago.
+The 2016 edition to be held in France, however, shows the enduring dominance of Western European football at the level of the UEFA.

 But now, it looks like all the decision has done is given UEFA its hardest decision for some time: whether to remove the hosting rights from Ukraine, as stalled preparations for Euro 2012 are shedding an unpleasant light on all of the problems the game and the nation’s infrastructure has there.
 The necessary work on transportation links, accommodation and stadia is far behind schedule, even with three years to go.